varg-dev/hilbert-moore-treemap-layouts-prototype/README.md

 ### Setup

-The command-line tool has the following dependencies:
+The project and its command-line tool have the following dependencies:

+* git
 * C++17
 * CMake
+* Python3

 ### Compilation